 UKSM - "Ultra KSM (kernel same-page merging) is a Linux kernel feature that allows the KVM hypervisor to share identical memory pages among different process or virtual machines on the same server."
 It can be disabled globally for EVE on this page.
 It is recommended to keep UKSM enabled.

-CPU Limit - CPU limit is used to limit CPU overloads during the nodes run time.
-It acts like a smart CPU usage option.
-If a running node reaches 80% CPU utilization, the CPU Limit feature throttles CPU use for this node to 50% until process usage drops under 30% for a period of 1 minute.
+Limit feature throttles CPU use for this node to 50% until process usage drops under 30% for a period of 1 minute.